damian-krawczyk/damiankrawczyk.com/docs/index.rst

 ========

 I'm an enthusiast of **automation** in both my private and professional life.
 The main reason for that is TIME - one of the most precious thing we have.
-Contemporary technology let's us design and implement user-friendly solutions that can significantly enhance the way we live or work.
+Contemporary technology lets us design and implement user-friendly solutions that can significantly enhance the way we live or work.
 At the base of these solutions is DATA - a subsequent treasure that requires appropriate protection.
 This leads to my other biggest interest - **Information Security** [1]_ which should be a native part of every product at the early stage of its development,